TimPietrusky/lerobot.js/docs/conventions.md

 - **Library/Demo Separation**: Standard library handles hardware communication, demos handle storage/UI concerns - never mix these responsibilities
 - **No Code Duplication**: Use shared utils, never reimplement the same functionality across files
 - **Direct Library Usage**: End users call library functions directly (e.g., `calibrate()`, `teleoperate()`) - avoid unnecessary abstraction layers
+- **Comments**: Write about the functionality, not what you did.
+We only need to know what the code is doing to make it more easy to understand, not a history of the changes

 ## Project Goals